pritamps/pritamps.github.io/_posts/2017-08-11-week-1-intro-to-nn.markdown

 "Wait, isn't that the same as a mathematical function?", one of you asks.

 Well, it is.
-But the idea is that you can use a certain class of functions, stack these neurons together, make layers and networks and stuff and suddenly you're able to do things that you never though possible.
+But the idea is that you can use a certain class of functions, stack these neurons together, make layers and networks and stuff and suddenly you're able to do things that you never thought possible.
 We'll get there.

 Here is a carefully constructed illutration that shows the in-depth workings of a single neuron as it is commonly represented in Computer Science.